PI Health

 Evidence from the McPhases dataset

-PI was evaluated on the McPhases Women’s Health dataset across real participant histories, with staged reasoning, continuity-aware rollups, and a cohort-level evidence map.
+PI was evaluated on the McPhases Women’s Health dataset across real within-person participant histories, with staged reasoning, continuity-aware rollups, and a cohort-level evidence map.

 Acute inpatient